Zamus/git-search-repositories-api-test/README.md

 - JDK11
 - Maven 3.6.1

+Before trying to run anything, you need to clone this repo to your local environment.

 In order to run the tests at a **smoke** level, you need to navigate to the project root folder and execute this via the command line:

 ```mvn -Psmoke clean test```